 As a result of the oil spillage from one of the burst pipes, the villagers are deprived of their source of livelihood.
 For instance, Binabei, Zileyafa’s mother could not farm on her land anymore because it is overrun by crude oil.

 She says: “It was the first time I saw what crude oil looked like.
 I watch as the thick liquid spread out, covering more land and drowning small animals in its path” (Page 4).

 Typically, this is the reality of the Niger Deltans in Nigeria today.
 Life has become so unbearable for them that surviving is a daily challenge.

 Their waters are not safe for drinking neither are their ponds and their rivers home to aqua-creatures any longer as a result of chemical contamination from industrial wastes.
 Noise and air pollution among others rob them of a safe and hygienic environment.

 Indeed, Agary couldn’t have explained the damning consequence of this inhumanity to man better than Zilayefa sums it up–“the day my mother’s farmland was overrun by crude oil is the day her dream for me started to wither.”

 You May Also Like to Read: Alapata Apata: Dramatising the Nigerian Saga (Themes)— Review I

-It is however amazing to realise that the reverse is the case in the Niger Delta area.
-Rather, the elites, oil companies and their workers plundered the lands and bring more woes to the indigenes.
+It is, however, amazing to realise that the reverse is the case in the Niger Delta area.
+Rather, the elites, oil companies and their workers plundered the lands and brings more woes to the indigenes.